VisualOverload: Probing Visual Understanding of VLMs in Really Dense Scenes: The Benchmark

 \subsection{Dataset Curation}

-\paragraph{Image collection.} We collected 150 high-resolution digitizations of paintings, curated from collections held by museums around the world and made available through Google Arts \& Culture.
-We specifically selected paintings that depict visually complex scenes --- densely composed narratives filled with numerous figures, actions, and subplots, often unfolding simultaneously within richly detailed environments.
-While complexity is hard to quantify, we picked artworks that tend to overwhelm the eye and demand significant time and attention to fully absorb their intricate details, as a rule of thumb.
-We only selected paintings in the public domain, \ie, artworks where the original creators passed away more than 100 years ago.
+\paragraphx{Image collection.} We collected 150 high-resolution digitizations of paintings, curated from collections held by museums around the world and made available through Google Arts \& Culture (see~\cref{fig:example_scenes} for examples).
+We specifically selected paintings that depict visually complex scenes--densely composed narratives filled with numerous figures, actions, and subplots, often unfolding simultaneously within richly detailed environments.
+As complexity is hard to quantify \cite{forsythe2011predicting,marin2014examining,mahon2023minimumdescriptionlengthclustering,lin2025what}\footnote{In~\cref{subsec:appendix:complexity} we show an experiment to estimate the complexity of all samples in our dataset via VLMs.}, we picked artworks that tend to overwhelm our eyes and demanded significant time and attention to fully absorb their intricate details.
+We only selected paintings in the public domain, automatically granted for artworks where the original creators passed away more than 100 years ago \cite{RichardStim2023Jan}.

 Due to the inherent complexity of the scenes, the images in the dataset are typically of extreme resolution and exceed 4K resolution ($3840 \times 2160$ pixels).
-To standardize the dataset, we downsampled all images to match the nearest total pixel count of 4K while preserving their original aspect ratios.
-28 images were originally below 4K resolution and were therefore not downsampled; however, all remain above Full HD resolution ($1920 \times 1080$ pixels).
+To standardize the dataset, we downsampled all images to match the nearest number of pixels in 4K, while preserving their original aspect ratios.
+28 images were originally below 4K resolution and were therefore not downsampled; however, all images remain above Full HD resolution ($1920 \times 1080$ pixels).